SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/error-emails.md

 For each endpoint you have configured SuperOffice to send data to, you can also subscribe to error emails.

-To turn off/on error emails to the technical contact for an endpoint, update the advanced configuration of the application.
+To turn off/on error emails to the technical contact for an endpoint, update the integration settings configuration of the application.

 * [ERP sync][5]
 * [Quote connector][6]